benediktbwimmer/CSDSL/README.md

 Using Context-Specific Domain-Specific Languages (CSDSLs) with ChatGPT is a streamlined process that can greatly enhance the communication and collaboration with the language model.
 Here, we will detail the steps you need to follow to start benefiting from this powerful approach.

-1. **Define CSDSLs and Their Usage**: Begin by copying the content of the full README.md into the chat.
+1. **Define CSDSLs and Their Usage**: Begin by copying the self-contained [CSDSL definition](##-CSDSL-definition) into the chat.
 This step is critical as it sets up the understanding of the language model regarding CSDSLs and their usage.
 The language model needs this context to interpret your instructions correctly and generate responses that align with the CSDSL syntax and semantics.
 This initial setup forms the basis for all subsequent interactions using CSDSLs.

 2. **Construct a CSDSL with ChatGPT**: Next, you should ask ChatGPT to construct a CSDSL that can be fed back into the chat and will yield your desired output.
 This step is crucial as it allows you to specify the exact requirements for the language model, thus making the interactions more context-specific.
 ChatGPT can help you design the appropriate CSDSL based on your goals, taking into account the specific context and desired output format.